New TOEFL Changes 2026 - New TOEFL Format Multistage Adaptive Testing Coming in 2026

 To help you achieve your target score and forget about a single bad section that's costing you your admission into your program of choice, the new TOEFL format has a new score report which includes an IBT MyBest™ score in the report.

-The IBT MyBest™ score works like this: They select the best scores from each TOEFL section from your previous 2 years and combines them to create your best score possible.
+The IBT MyBest™ score works like this: They select the best scores from each TOEFL section from your previous 2 years and combine them to create your best score possible.

 For example, let's say you took the TOEFL 4 times in the last 2 years.